branning/dotfiles/notes/tmux.README.md

 Then choose any of the clients (why were there 2?) and tmux updates again.

+# detach other clients

+You may get into strange situations where another client is connected without a valid terminal, which will shrink the viewable area to the smallest size of the two (which will make the screen unviewable).

+To detach other clients:

+<kbd>Ctrl</kbd>+<kbd>a</kbd>, `D`

+If you are in the situation described above, the list will not appear.
+Arrow up and hit <kbd>Enter</kbd> and hopefully you'll disconnect the client with the bad terminal.

 # panes

 ## split pane vertically